 R&A ARCHITECTURE & DESIGN REBRANDS AS OFFICEUNTITLED

-With the support of a diverse and award-winning portfolio, OfficeUntitled brings new, at times ground-breaking, ideas to an expanding and what’s an already wide range of institutional, hospitality, residential, retail and workplace clients.
-The design teams leverage their global experience to create iconic high rises in West Hollywood, historic boutique hotel renovations in Portland, versatile mixed-use projects in the LA Arts District, and creative work spaces for the next generation of entrepreneurs in Los Angeles, New York and London, Berlin and Sydney.
+With the support of a diverse and award-winning portfolio, OfficeUntitled brings new, at times ground-breaking, ideas to an expanding and what’s already a wide range of institutional, hospitality, residential, retail, and workplace clients.
+The design teams leverage their global experience to create iconic high rises in West Hollywood, historic boutique hotel renovations in Portland, versatile mixed-use projects in the LA Arts District, and creative work spaces for the next generation of entrepreneurs in Los Angeles, New York, London, Berlin, and Sydney.

 “From the onset, the goal has been to build a fearless, innovative, and forward-looking firm,” said Co-Founder and Principal Christian Robert, AIA.
 “Our rebranding reflects the boundless nature of the firm’s collective creativity and the uninhibited approach we take to the project expertise we deliver.”

 OfficeUntitled has built a client-driven, design-centric practice focused on rigorous explorations of the unknown.
 At the heart of the practice is an unrelenting commitment to delivering design solutions across a wide range of typologies and scales that are thought-provoking and elegant, providing an intrinsic and tangible value add.
 They assemble a network of specialized partner firms around each project rather than trying to deliver all by themselves.
 This approach has enabled rapid growth as the firm now works with clients across three continents.